cocoon sandbox

 GET /v1/info

-Auth: api token.
+Auth: root only (tenant tokens get 403).
 Node pools, claim count, and mesh peers:

 {"pools": [{"key": {"template": "base:24.04", "net": "none", "size": "small"},